 Cocalmayo has a hot temperate climate that varies from a minimum of 10ºC. up to a maximum of 26ºC.
 The rains are more intense in January, February and March.

 9) What to bring to my visit to Cocalmayo

 During your visit it is recommended to bring: swimwear, towel, hat, sunscreen, sandals, mosquito repellent and personal hygiene utensils.

 10) Are Cocalmayo the best thermal baths in Cusco?

 The thermal baths of Cocalmayo are considered the best thermal baths in Cusco.

 Tips from people who have been there

 “Unique!
 In the middle of a spectacular mountain environment”

-“Going to Santa Teresa after having climbed Machu Picchu Mountain and spending the afternoon and some of the night in the thermal baths was the best thing that could have happened to us!
+“Going to Santa Teresa after having climbed Machu Picchu Mountain and spending the afternoon and some of the night in the thermal baths was the best thing we could think of!
 Relaxing muscles in this place is great.
-The landscapes, the sky and the stars from there complete an incomparable picture“
+The landscapes, the sky and the stars from there complete an incomparable picture.”